-1. Combine Different Necklace Styles
+1. Combine Different Styles and Chain Types

 Half the fun of layering is juxtaposing contrasting styles: modern pearls or pavé worn with contemporary motifs and geometric shapes.
 And don’t ignore your options for choosing chains with different weights and textures: bead, cable, rolo, rope, snake, Venetian and wheat.

-2. Combine Different Chain Lengths
+2. Layer it Up with Different Lengths

 Shop Necklaces by Length: